 Last week a friend of Carrie’s was over for a visit, and I overheard a bit of their conversation while I was in the kitchen.
 She’s a new mother with all the stresses and string of obligations that come with it.
 On Saturday she’d gone for a massage – a gift Carrie had given her some months ago at her baby shower.
 She’s normally a very relaxed, low-key kind of person, but she was surprised at how much she had changed in the course of a few months.
 “It took me half way through the massage,” she said, “just to stop all the mind chatter – the list making, the reminders, the planning, the questions that never seem to stop running through my head these days.”
 She was finally able to let go after the therapist worked out some of the shoulder knots.
 “By the time she started on the legs,” she said, “I was a wet noodle.”
 Her experience got me thinking about the tension we all carry around with us and the tendency we have to get bound up in it – mentally and physically.
 A lot of Carrie’s friend’s angst revolved around doing all the right things for her child’s health and well-being.
 Even our efforts toward living a healthy life can give us grief.
 What set it right, in this case, was a massage – a luxurious, indulgent, sanity-restoring massage.
 I think we neglect this appeal to our detriment: the pleasure principle has something to teach us about health.

-A few days ago I ran across an article called “Health Now: A Provocation”.
-The author critiques “health nuts,” as he calls them, for wasting “epic measures of energy” on their “futile” interest in the “banal” “maintenance of biological life” – their own specifically.
+A few days ago I ran across an article called “Health Now: A Provocation.”
+The author offers a partly serious, partly tongue-in-cheek critique of “health nuts,” as he calls them, for wasting “epic measures of energy” on their “futile” interest in the “banal” “maintenance of biological life” – their own specifically.
 Our country is apparently “full of people” on this crazed “quest” for longevity in and of itself.
 Apparently, anyone with more than a cursory interest in enjoying good health must be a wretched, small-minded killjoy.
 The pattern, too, infects the fabric of our society.
 According to the author’s musings, we’re a nation populated by obsessive freaks frantically stair climbing away from our own mortality and – in vexing contrast – the merry, “fat” Falstaffs (his reference) who baffle us.
-There’s some quality, eye-rolling condescension for your day.

-As much as the “provocation” provoked me, this particular article on that particular day got me thinking about something.
+The article got me thinking….
 First, I’m going to take a wild guess and speculate that few of us here live the way we do for some perceived chance at immortality.
 We likely value the “life” healthy living will put in our years, however extended they will be.
 We enjoy the energy, the vitality, the sheer physical power and potential of being healthy.
 (Then there’s the looking good naked part.)
 But many people have told me, too, about another dimension of their Primal journey – intuitive perception of their bodies’ needs and sensitivities, heightened sensory experience, and especially a reacquaintance with corporeal pleasure.

 There are many pleasures inherent to Primal living: a good red wine, a partner’s intimate touch, that post-workout calm, a great night’s sleep.
 There’s the feeling of the sun on your face, your feet in the wet sand, and your hands in the cool dirt.
 It’s the thrill of pedaling down a rugged dirt trail and the peace of floating on a quiet lake.
 A couple of weeks ago, for me, it was tasting the best shrimp of my life – grilled perfectly tender and flavorful in the shell with a mango-citrus dipping juice.
 Eating with my hands, sitting on the beach, enjoying the company of my wife and friends, I relished the full moment as much as that enticing platter.